PersiaML/tutorials/src/customization/index.md

 ### Define DNN model

-You can define any DNN model structure as you want, note that the forward function signature of the model should be as below.
+You can define any DNN model structure as you want, note that the forward function signature of the model should be same with follow.

 ```python
 from typing import List